-When you walk around Bayonne, lingering around quite corners and slowly combing through its tiny streets, there seems to be a chocolate shop on every corner.
+When you walk around Bayonne, lingering around quiet corners and slowly combing through its tiny streets, there seems to be a chocolate shop on every corner.

 Bayonne isn’t called the Capital of Chocolate for nothing.
 In fact, at its zenith, the city boasted whooping 30 master chocolatiers.
 While today most of them are long gone, there a still plenty of chocolate-related shops, tours and festivals worth looking up.

-If you love chocolate than visiting Bayonne during its chocolate festival where you can see a craftsman at work and learn to make your own chocolate, could be a very good idea.
+If you love chocolate then visiting Bayonne during its chocolate festival where you can see a craftsman at work and learn to make your own chocolate, could be a very good idea.

 In the morning, stop at L’Atelier du Chocolat located on Rue Port Neuf which is part museum, part workshop and a shop to see chocolate makers in the chocolate-making process or visit a place where chocolate has been made since 154 – Chocolat Cazenave.